Pages

 I put extra hay in the coop and in the boxes, extra food, some greens, plugged in the electric bucket of water and ran the long extension cord from the shop to the coop.
 I did the same thing in the machine shed for the peacocks.
 So, everyone will be protected from the wind and snow and have plenty to eat and drink.
 The llamas and sheep almost lay out in the snow.
 Their fleeces are so thick that they don't even notice.
 I fluffed up the hay in the lean to for the lambs and their mama's.
 We filled all of the bird feeders to the top and threw seed around on the workhorses and boards that were set up on our deck for the work that my husband is doing in the cabin.

 Noticed that one of the twin lambs was laying off by itself - not a good sign.
 So, I picked her up and she was kind of skinny - so she is coming with me into the cabin to be bottle fed.
 Sometimes twins are too much for a younger ewe.
-That's why we a close watch on the moms and the lambs.
+That's why we keep a close watch on the moms and the lambs.
 Those first few days are the most important.
 The lambs need to be cleaned and dried and up on their feet so that they can nurse.
 My husband searched the trailer for the lamb replacer, and we emptied a pop bottle and fortunately we had kept nipples from previous feedings.

 All of the rest of the twins were well taken care of by their mama's.
 They are something else - it never ceases to amaze me what mama animals will do for their young.
 We now have six sets of twins with possibly a few more to come.
 It's hard to tell if they are pregnant - they have such heavy fleeces in the winter.
 We will shear them in the spring and get onto a better breeding schedule after this season when we are not preoccupied with packing/moving, etc.